 Here below is the table with the total statistics of Agis Climate Run, which is updated all the time.
 For now it includes AQ data from the first two countries that Agis passed through, Greece and Italy.

-STATS totals for Agis’ run in Greece and Italy
+STATS totals for Agis’ run in Greece, Italy and France

 |2||10||20/08||Padova – |

 |15||63||12/10||Saint-Denis – Creil||15,6||23,7||35,2||8,8||04:08||01:00||44||05:08|